 The regatta season is the highlight of the rowing calendar.
 The end of each half of term sees a major event with the National Schools Regatta at beginning of the half term holiday and Henley Royal Regatta right at the end of term.
 These are major national and international events and the school has a proud tradition of representation at both including a gold medal in Championship Coxed Fours in 2014.
 We attend other regattas throughout the term for developing rowers such as Evesham and Marlow Town.

 Boys are encouraged to pursue international aspirations and many have been selected to represent their country.
-We regularly have boys selected to represent Wales in the Home International Regatta against England, Ireland and Scotland.
+Our boys are regularly selected to represent Wales in the Home International Regatta against England, Ireland and Scotland.
 We also support high performing boys through the GB trials process with a view to representing Great Britain at either the Coupe de La Jeunesse or even the World Rowing Junior Championships.
 We have had boys selected for both over recent years including Will who stroked the GB VIII at the 2014 World Championships.

 Recent illustrious old boys include Tom Lucy who, after winning a Gold Medal at the World Junior Rowing Championships, went on to represent GB at the Beijing Olympics where his VIII claimed silver.
 Other former internationals include Steve Pearson, Robin Williams (now coach of the current Olympic Champion women’s pair) and of course Lord Moynihan, cox of the Moscow Olympics bronze medal VIII.
-And Old Monmothian, Laurence Harvey coxed Isis in the 159th BNY Mellon Boat Race.
+And Old Monmothian, Laurence Harvey coxed Oxford University’s team, Isis, in the 159th BNY Mellon Boat Race.

 Monmouth is fortunate to have an extremely experienced coaching team comprising: